 Participants who report being not serious when completing the experiment (score <3) will be excluded from the analyses.

 Participants who report having seen the photo materials before in other studies will be excluded from the analyses.

+Participants who indicate, in the open question regarding the goal of the experiment, that they distrusted the feedback they received will be excluded from the analyses.
+Two independent coders (Y. Zhang and one research assistant) will code participants’ responses regarding this exclusion criterion.

 Primary Analysis

 Manipulation Check

-Two 3 (Feedback: commission vs. omission vs. no feedback) * 2 (Manipulation Check Order: before vs. after second test) two-way ANOVAs will be run for the two manipulation checks (commission and omission) separately.
-If there are interactions between manipulation check order and feedback, we will examine the effects of feedback on manipulation checks separately for the before and after the second test conditions, and decide if it is appropriate to report the two conditions together based on the directions of the effect in each condition.
-Otherwise, the effect of manipulations will be reported averaging over manipulation check order conditions (also see Table 1).
+Two one-way ANOVAs, each with the experimental condition (Feedback: commission vs. omission vs. no feedback) as a between-participant factor will be run for the two manipulation checks (MC-commission and MC-omission) separately.
+The effect of manipulations will be reported averaging over manipulation check order conditions (also see Table 1).

-If the manipulation to increase distrust toward commission errors is successful, then we would expect that participants in the feedback-commission condition will report higher distrust toward falsely remembering, compared to those in the feedback-omission and no-feedback conditions.
-If the manipulation to increase distrust toward omission errors is successful, we would expect that participants in the feedback-omission condition will report higher distrust toward forgetting, compared to those in the feedback-commission and no-feedback conditions.
+We expect that participants in the feedback-commission condition will report higher distrust toward falsely remembering, compared to those in the feedback-omission and no-feedback conditions.
+Further, we expect that participants in the feedback-omission condition will report higher distrust toward forgetting, compared to those in the feedback-commission and no-feedback conditions.
+Since the manipulation needs to reach a certain level of strength, only if the lower bound of the 90% CI on the effect size is not lower than Cohen’s d = 0.80, will we consider the manipulation adequate.
+Assuming a SD of 2 scale points, this lower bound would translate to a raw score difference of 1.60 points on a 10-point scale.

 The Effect of Feedback on Response Bias

 To examine whether the distrust manipulation would cause a shift in response bias, we will first calculate the SDT response criterion indices β and c for the second test.
-Then we will run a 3 (Feedback: commission vs. omission vs. no feedback) * 2 (Manipulation Check order: before vs. after second test) mixed ANOVA on β and c in the second test respectively.
-If there is no statistically significant two-way interaction with the manipulation check order, we will drop the manipulation check order as a factor and run a 3 (Feedback: commission vs. omission vs. no feedback) one-way ANOVA on β and c respectively.
-If there are interactions between manipulation check order and other factors, we will run 3 (Feedback: commission vs. omission vs. no feedback) one-way ANOVA for the before- and after-second test conditions separately and compare the results.
+Then we will run one-way ANOVAs with the experimental condition (Feedback: commission vs. omission vs. no feedback) as a between-participant factor for β and c in the second test respectively.
+The effects of manipulations will be reported averaging over manipulation check order conditions.

 If our hypothesis is supported, we would expect a main effect of the manipulation.
 Simple effects would reveal that the response criterion is the most conservative in the feedback-commission condition, followed by the control condition.
 The feedback-omission condition will have the least conservative (most liberal) response criterion.

-Further, we will run regression analyses on response criterion in the second test, with state memory distrust toward commission and omission errors being entered in the model simultaneously.
+Further, we will run regression analyses on response criterion in the second test, with state memory distrust toward commission and omission errors being entered in the model separately.
 We expect that in the current experiment, state memory distrust toward commission errors is associated with a more conservative response criterion while state memory distrust toward omission errors is associated with a more liberal response criterion.

+Exploratory Analysis